learn more about a 9/80 work schedule

 Saves time and money on commuting

 Commuting to work can be a huge waste of time and money.
 No one loves traffic jams and costly gas prices.
-Even though it’s only one extra day off every 2 weeks, employees are going to enjoy this benefit.
+Even though it’s only one extra day off every 2 weeks, people are going to enjoy this benefit.

 9/80 work schedule meme about expensive fuel and commute